High Courts in India

 The other judges are appointed by the will of the President, Governor and the Chief Justice of the High Court.

 Qualifications for the Judges

 He should be a citizen of India.

 He should have been an advocate in one or more High Courts in India or a judge for at least 10 years in subordinate courts in India.

 Originally the age of the retirement of the judges of the High Courts was fixed at 60 but it was raised to 62 in 1963 according to the 15th amendment of the Constitution.

 A judge may leave his office by resigning.
 He will send his letter of resignation to the President.

 His office would be considered to have been vacated if he is appointed as a judge of the Supreme Court or is transferred to some other High Court.

 A judge of a High Court may also be removed like a judge of the Supreme Court.
-A judge of High Court may be removed by the President if the Parliament passes a motion against him by an absolute majority and 2/3rd majority of the members present and voting, both the Houses sitting separately.
+A judge of the High Court may be removed by the President of the Parliament passes a motion against him by an absolute majority and 2/3rd majority of the members present and voting, both Houses sitting separately.

 The pay of the Chief Justice of a High Court is rupees 280,000/- per month and that of the other judges is rupees 250,000/- per month.